ericryandavis/Earth_361_Final_Project/README.md

 - Download all necessary supporting files
 - I could not figure out how to alter the file paths to a web-based environment, so all necessary file paths will need to be readjusted to YOUR Computer.

- * You may need to re-run cell 10 in Part II to display the desired time series graph.

 ### Extra:
 Major Bugs Encountered:
 1 - Initially, I started this project in Google Colab, however, the folium library stopped working properly for an unknown reason and would not display tiles with such large amounts of data, so I switched to Jupyter Notebooks in order to maintain a web-based environment.